TutorialsTop, Main, Index

 The last action is to pass name of subcircuit, list of pins and parameters to constructor of superclass:

-Name passed to superclass constructor rcnet is not necessarily the same as name of the class, this name will be printed in subcircuit definition in netlist.
+is not necessarily the same as name of the class, this name will be printed in subcircuit definition in netlist.

-To create and add this definition to netlist, we use name of the class RCnet:
+To create and add this definition to netlist, we use name of the class RCnet

 But place definition of subcircuit is not enough - we need to place netlist instance of subcircuit.
 We can do it by using two mechanisms: